Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Personal Development📈:
 ---------------------
-> I learned the use of github like its version restore and also the commit function of vsc.
+> Howard Sii:I learned the use of github like its version restore and also the commit function of vsc.
 It is a pretty good experience for me.

+> Looi Zheng Jin: I am very glad to learn coding through the help of chatGPT

+> Choo Jun Feng: In this competition, I learned using computer to make a responsive website (pokedex)